-Although reviews of books, movies, video games and other published entertainment are not primary sources, they can still be helpful in your research.
-As such, you’ll need to know how to cite reviews as part of writing your APA 6 format research paper.
+Although reviews of books, movies, video games, and other published entertainment are not primary sources, they can still help your research.
+As such, you’ll need to know how to cite reviews as part of writing your APA 7 format research paper.
 Learn how to cite a review, including a book review in APA.

 Where to Find Reviews